devfelipearaujo/HuddleLandingPage/README.md

 ## Updates:
 13/07 : Curved sections now switch to mobile version image with the JS code that i've implemented.

+## Roadmap:
+- Add a modal form to the website.

 <div align ="center">

 ## Thank you all for come by and **LET'S CODE!!!**